Carlos Martins (footballer): International career

 After Portugal finished in fourth place at the 2006 FIFA World Cup Martins, a former under-21 international, was called to the senior squad for the first time for a friendly with Denmark and a UEFA Euro 2008 qualifier against Finland in September.
 He made his debut in the former fixture, on the first day of the month.

 Appearing rarely the following four years, Martins received a surprise callup in September 2010 for Euro 2012 qualifying campaign matches against Denmark and Iceland, as former Sporting coach Bento was in charge of the national team: he started in both games, consecutive 3–1 wins.

-Martins missed the final stages in Poland and Ukraine after featuring regularly in the qualifiers, however, having contracted an injury in late May 2012 already in training camp.
+Martins missed the final stages in Poland and Ukraine after featuring regularly in the qualifiers, having contracted an injury in late May 2012 already in training camp.
+Previously, he was part of the squad at the 2004 Summer Olympics, a group-stage exit in Athens.

 Personal life

 On 15 November 2011, during Portugal's Euro 2012 playoff home fixture against Bosnia and Herzegovina, it was announced that Martins' three-year-old son Gustavo suffered from a rare bone marrow condition, needing an urgent transplant.
 The player spent nearly two weeks in his country, returning to action for Granada (as a starter) in a home game against RCD Mallorca on the 20th, scoring the 1–1 equaliser and being booked shortly afterwards for a reckless challenge, with the game being eventually suspended minutes later after a 15-year-old spectator hit the assistant referee with an umbrella.

 Martins' younger brother, João, was also a footballer and a midfielder.
 He also graduated from Sporting's youth academy, but spent most of his career in the lower leagues.